pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 ```

 (scripting_gravwell_client_usage)=
-## Gravwell Client Usage
+## DatalaiQ Client Usage

 The `getClient` function will hand back a pointer to a new [Client](https://pkg.go.dev/github.com/gravwell/gravwell/v3/client#Client) object that is logged in and synchronized as the current user.
 Under normal operating conditions, the new client should be ready for immediate use.
-However, it is possible for Gravwell webservers to become unavailable during script operations due to network failures or system upgrades.
+However, it is possible for DatalaiQ webservers to become unavailable during script operations due to network failures or system upgrades.
 We therefore recommend that scripts test the status of the client connection using the [TestLogin()](https://pkg.go.dev/github.com/gravwell/gravwell/v3/client#Client.TestLogin) method.

-This example script gets a client, makes a TCP connection to a remote server, and performs a [backup](https://pkg.go.dev/github.com/gravwell/gravwell/v3/client#Client.Backup) of the Gravwell system, sending the backup file out over the remote TCP connection:
+This example script gets a client, makes a TCP connection to a remote server, and performs a [backup](https://pkg.go.dev/github.com/gravwell/gravwell/v3/client#Client.Backup) of the DatalaiQ system, sending the backup file out over the remote TCP connection:

 ```
 net = import("net")